Telepact/telepact/README.md

 ## Glossary

-- **Body** - A structured JSON object containing the primary data payload of the jAPI Message.
+- **Body** - A structured JSON object containing the primary data payload of the uAPI Message.

-- **Client** - An entity consuming a jAPI.
+- **Client** - An entity consuming a uAPI.

-- **Argument** - The colloquial name for the body of a `function.*`-targeted jAPI Message sent from the Client.
+- **Argument** - The colloquial name for the body of a `function.*`-targeted uAPI Message sent from the Client.

-- **Headers** - An unstructured JSON object consisting of metadata about a jAPI Message.
+- **Headers** - An unstructured JSON object consisting of metadata about a uAPI Message.

 - **Message** - The JSON payload sent over the IPC boundary, comprised of a single JSON array with 3 elements: (1) the target, (2) headers, (3) body.

-- **Result** - The colloquial name for the body of a `function.*`-targeted jAPI Message sent from the Server.
+- **Result** - The colloquial name for the body of a `function.*`-targeted uAPI Message sent from the Server.

-- **Server** - An entity providing an implementation of a jAPI and adhering to the jAPI specification.
+- **Server** - An entity providing an implementation of a uAPI and adhering to the uAPI specification.

-- **Target** - A reference to a top-level definition in the jAPI description of the jAPI server.
+- **Target** - A reference to a top-level definition in the uAPI description of the uAPI server.

-- **jAPI Schema** - The JSON document describing the API.
-This document is written in the JSON language following a jAPI-flavored JSON schema, but conventionally, this document would be written using an IDL.
+- **uAPI Schema** - The JSON document describing the API.
+This document is written in the JSON language following a uAPI-flavored JSON schema, but conventionally, this document would be written using an IDL.

 # Navigation